 This category evaluates service to one's department, the university, professional societies, schools other than the UO, and the general public.
 Professional service may include serving on journal editorial boards, grant review panels, steering committees, elected office in professional societies, etc. Faculty submit vitae listing their service activities during the review period, and the ad-hoc committee assesses the magnitude of the service assignment and the quality of service rendered.
-The rating of service will reflect the different expectations for junior versus senior faculty or other similar considerations, as outlined in our departmental Guidelines for Promotion and Tenure document.
+Faculty are rated using a simple system explained below.
+The rating may be modified to reflect different service expectations for junior versus senior faculty or other similar considerations, as outlined in our departmental Guidelines for Promotion and Tenure document.

-After considering all factors described above, based on a comparison of performance by tenure-track faculty members in the department, faculty are assigned a general rating one of: "outstanding" (3), "good" (2), or "fair" (1) in each category (research, teaching, and service).
+After considering all factors described above, based on a comparison of performance by tenure-track faculty members in the department, faculty are rated one of: "outstanding" (3), "good" (2), or "fair" (1) in each category (research, teaching, and service).
 These ratings are combined to create a total score that is used to assign relative merit raises, as explained below.

-Instructors (including tenured and career)
+Instructors (including tenured, career, and adjuncts)

-The individual position descriptions for instructors' state that their efforts are to be focused on teaching and teaching-related scholarship, with most of the remaining effort directed toward service activities, advising, writing, etc. Performance expectations are outlined in contracts and position descriptions.
+The individual position descriptions for instructors state that their efforts are to be focused on teaching and teaching-related scholarship, with most of the remaining effort directed toward service activities, advising, writing, etc. Performance expectations are outlined in contracts and position descriptions.
 Teaching and service activities of instructors are evaluated in the same way as that of tenure-track faculty, and their performance is rated in the same pool.
 Assessment of teaching-related scholarship places greater emphasis on publication in teaching- and outreach-related books and journals and participation in workshops etc., than in external grant funding, although this latter activity is valued.